AUTOSAR – Compliant ECU Design for Electric Vehicles

 HIL simulator for electric vehicles

 Figure 9.
-HIL diagram for an electric vehicle ECU
+HIL diagram for ECU for electric vehicle

 Electric motors have a more dynamic behavior than internal combustion engines, requiring ECU clock signals around 10-25 kHz, significantly higher than traditional ECU HIL applications for powertrain or chassis domains.
 Unlike power systems, power electronics converters rely on high frequency controlled and self-commutating switching devices.
 Power MOSFETs, IGBTs, SCRs and thyristors operate at frequencies in the order of tens of kHz, the required spectrum for analyzing their system dynamic effects exceeding 1 MHz, mostly due to interharmonic and harmonic superposition.
 It becomes clear that a Nyquist frequency of 50 kHz will not suffice for an accurate data acquisition.
 Given the large number of signals to be processed in real-time by the HIL, a compromise needs to be done.
 Many systems use a factor of 3…5 for multiplying the Nyquist value, for making sure that most system dynamics frequency content is included in the processing.
 Therefore, electric motor control applications are simulated in a convenient way with FPGAs.
 Typically, in a HIL simulator diagram like in Figure 9, the FPGA supports the motor model and the three-phase inverter model.
 It covers functionalities like PWM signal measurement, position/angular sensor simulation, dynamic ohmic losses in switches and diodes, as well as high rate resolvers and encoders.
 Besides the control of the shaft speed of the electric motor, it must also handle torque related currents in a fast control loop (see iEM in Figure 7, for example).
 This is why the HIL simulator must meet requirements for high power output, and current sink respectively.